 Refrigerated, cream cheese frosting lasts up to three days.
-If you need the cream cheese frosting to last beyond that timeframe, you can always stick it into the freezer for up to one month.
+If you need the cream cheese frosting to last beyond that timeframe, you can always store it in the freezer for up to one month.

-Do Cake/Cupcakes with Cream Cheese Frosting Need to be Refrigerated?
+Do Cakes/Cupcakes with Cream Cheese Frosting Need to be Refrigerated?

 Okay, so on its own, cream cheese frosting needs to be refrigerated.
 But what about a cake or cupcakes that are slathered with cream cheese frosting?
 Do they need to be placed in the fridge, too?

 Yup.
 It’s no different for baked goods that are covered with delectable cream cheese frosting.
 They should be refrigerated within a few hours of being on the countertop.
 They can be frozen, too, but the texture doesn’t seem to hold up as well.